Accessibility

 Visitors Who Are Blind or Have Low Vision

 Service dogs are welcome in the museums and tactile maps are available at the information desks.
 The museum is a location for the Aira Access mobile information and verbal description service.
 Visitors can download the free Aira app on a smartphone, connect to the museum’s free Wi-Fi, and use the app to speak to an Aira agent using minutes provided courtesy of the Smithsonian.
+Please note that registering for Aira can take several minutes.
+We recommend registering ahead of time.

 Engage with a tactile installation: Hands On with the Interactive Cosmic Buddha